okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/index.md

 ## Why choose Google Authenticator

-Google Authenticator is an authenticator app developed by Google used to verify the identity of a user.
+Google Authenticator is an authenticator app developed by Google that's used to verify the identity of a user.
 The app is often used with a password to strengthen user accounts from security attacks.
 This approach is considered more secure than other authenticators such as SMS.
-It's resistant to SIM swap attacks and it doesn't require a cellular or wireless network to use.
+It's resistant to SIM swap attacks, and it doesn't require a cellular or wireless network to use.
 Setup can be as easy as a snapshot of a QR Code.

 ### Authentication flow